miekg/dns/README.markdown

 Features:

 * UDP/TCP queries, IPv4 and IPv6;
+* RFC 1035 zone file parsing.
-* Fast, reply speed should be around 30K qps.
-Parsing RR (from zonefiles) goes with 25K RR/s.
+* Fast, reply speed should be around 30K qps (Faster hardware, even more qps).
+Parsing RRs (zonefiles) goes with 25K RR/s.
 This is expected to be optimized further.
 * Client and server side programming (mimicking the http package);
 * Asynchronous queries for client and server;
-* RFC 1035 zone file parsing.
 * DNSSEC;
 * EDNS0;
 * AXFR/IXFR;